You are not what you eat - you are what you absorb

 Our lifestyle and the foods we eat are the biggest factors – and the most obvious, but many other things also can play a part.

 For example, the amount of medication we are prescribed for common ailments – it can take up to 6 months for your gut to get over a course of antibiotics.
-When they are needed, antibiotics can be life-savers, but the routine over use of such medication can cause us serious stomach issues.
+When they are needed, antibiotics can be life-savers, but the routine over use of such medication can cause us serious digestive issues.

 Even the way in which we were born can affect our Microbiome, with C-Section babies having a lower variation of good microbes, but this can be resolved with a Microbiome Gut rebalance.